Code Benchmarks Should Prioritize Rigor, Reliability, and Reproducibility

 \subsection{Statistics about Release}

 \textbf{\textit{Data Accessibility}}.
 The fundamental requirement for releasing a benchmark is that it must be open-sourced.
-However, surprisingly, as shown in Figure~\ref{fig:data-avail}, we observed that 5.1\% of the benchmarks are only partially open-sourced (e.g., missing some subjects or tests), and \textbf{\textit{5.8\% are not open-sourced at all}} (e.g., links/web pages are no longer active).
+However, surprisingly, as shown in Figure~\ref{fig:data-avail}, we observed that 2.2\% of the benchmarks are only partially open-sourced (e.g., missing some subjects or tests), and \textbf{\textit{14.7\% are not open-sourced at all}} (e.g., links/web pages are no longer active).

+Fortunately, the year-by-year trend (Figure~\ref{fig:data-availPerYearAbsolute}) shows a positive shift toward openness.
+From 2024 to 2025, the number of open-sourced benchmarks increased substantially, rising from 169 to 266, indicating growing community commitment to transparency, accessibility, and reproducibility.

 \textbf{\textit{Prompt Accessibility}}.
 Detailed prompts are essential for ensuring the reproducibility and transparency of code-related benchmarks.
-However, as shown in Figure~\ref{fig:prompt-avail}, we found that \textbf{\textit{52.6\% of benchmarks do not provide detailed prompts}}, limiting the ability to accurately replicate and evaluate the performance of LLMs.
-This lack of prompt disclosure highlights a gap in benchmark design practices, as prompts are often indispensable for understanding model performance under specific conditions.
-While 47.4\% of benchmarks include such prompts, the absence of comprehensive prompt documentation in over half of the cases raises concerns about the consistency and reproducibility of reported results.
+Yet, Figure~\ref{fig:prompt-avail} indicates that \textbf{\textit{38.2\% of benchmarks do not provide detailed prompts}}, limiting the ability to accurately replicate and evaluate the performance of LLMs.
+Lack of prompt disclosure highlights a gap in benchmark design practices, as prompts are often indispensable for understanding model performance under specific conditions, raising concerns about the consistency and reproducibility of reported results.

+When examined on a year-by-year basis Figure~\ref{fig:prompt-availPerYearAbsolute}, from 2024 to 2025, although the number of benchmarks that release prompts increased from 140 to 233, the number of benchmarks that do not release prompts also grew, from 64 to 82.
+This indicates that transparency has improved in absolute terms, but has not kept pace with the rapid growth in benchmark releases.

 \textbf{\textit{Logging Info Accessibility}}.
 Providing detailed logging information, including comprehensive experimental results, is essential for ensuring transparency, verifiability, and reproducibility in benchmarking research.
 However, as shown in Figure~\ref{fig:logging}, only \textbf{\textit{16.7\% of the benchmarks make their experimental results publicly available}}, while 80.0\% fail to disclose this critical information.
 Alarmingly, an additional 3.3\% provide only partial logging details, further complicating result verification.
 The absence of complete logging information creates significant barriers for researchers attempting to reproduce experiments or validate reported findings, thereby undermining the reliability of benchmarks.
 To address this, we emphasize the necessity of making detailed logging information, including intermediate results and metrics, publicly accessible to uphold rigorous scientific standards and foster trustworthy comparisons across models.